 After several cycles of fascination and frustration, I decided to dig into category theory.
 The turning point was a conversation with Erik Meijer.
-He told me how categorical thinking guided him in designing LINQ, and explained how category theory brings out a simple relationship between various kinds of databases.
+He told me how categorical thinking guided him in designing LINQ (Language Integerated Query), and explained how category theory brings out a simple relationship between various kinds of databases.
 The diagram below comes from a paper he wrote on this.
 It turns out that so-called No-SQL databases are in a categorical sense co-SQL databases.

 This was the first time I’d heard of category theory guiding practical discoveries, not just being used after the fact to restate ideas in more abstract terms, and that gave me sufficient motivation to dig deeper.

-I had been skeptical of applications of category theory, and frankly I still am.
+I had been skeptical of applications of category theory, and to some extent I still am.
 Many reported applications of category theory aren’t that applied, and they’re not so much applications as post hoc glosses.

 At the same time, I’ve seen real applications of categories, such as the design of LINQ mentioned above.
 I’ve been a part of projects where we used category theory to guide mathematical modeling and software development.
 Category theory can spot inconsistencies and errors similar to the way dimensional analysis does in engineering, or type checking in software development.
 It can help you ask the right questions.
 It can guide you to including the right things, and leaving the right things out.

-Category theory isn’t the solution to life, the universe, and everything.
-It’s a tool, like dimensional analysis and type checking.
-Or maybe aerial reconnaissance is a better analogy.
-Sometimes it’s extremely useful to have a 10,000 ft view of a situation.
-But an aerial view won’t solve anything by itself unless it guides the hard work on the ground.
+Category theory is like aerial reconnaissance is a better analogy.
+Sometimes it’s extremely useful to have a 10,000 ft view of a situation, though an aerial view by itself won’t solve anything unless it guides the hard work on the ground.

 If you’re interested in how categorical ideas could help your business, say in mathematical modeling or data engineering, please call or email to discuss your project.